itsreallydrew/herbal-flashcards/README.md

 After looking at some projects for insight and inspiration, I went to some websites that have online flashcards and inspected the elements on their page.
 I started to develop a mental framework for how I could begin to build my own version of a flashcard app while incorporating different aspects.

 The biggest challenge in my mind was to find out a way to get the text to dynamically update when cards were being changed, whether moving forwards or backwards.
-This required me to write a set of functions to a set of callback functions that would work with each other to achieve this goal.
+This required me to write a set of callback functions that would work with each other to achieve this goal.

 This is my initial iteration of the project.
 I want to learn to build it out more and make it more complex as I acquire more knowledge throughout my growth as a full stack developer.